great-expectations/great_expectations/docs_rtd/reference/spare_parts/data_context_reference.rst

           class_name: TupleFilesystemStoreBackend
           base_directory: uncommitted/data_docs/local_site/

-.. _Usage Statistics:
+.. _Analytics Data:

 #################
-Usage Statistics
+Analytics Data
 #################

-To help us improve the tool, by default we track event data when certain Data Context-enabled commands are run.
-Our `blog post from April 2020 <https://greatexpectations.io/blog/anonymized-usage-statistics/>`_ explains a little bit more about what we want to capture with usage statistics and why!
-The usage statistics include things like the OS and python version, and which GX features are used.
-You can see the exact schemas for all of our messages `here <https://github.com/great-expectations/great_expectations/blob/develop/great_expectations/core/usage_statistics/schemas.py>`_.
+To help us improve the tool, by default we track usage data.

-While we hope you'll leave them on, you can easily disable usage statistics for a Data Context by adding the following to your data context configuration:
+While we hope you'll leave them on, you can disable analytics data collection for a Data Context by adding the following to your data context configuration:

 .. code-block:: yaml

-    anonymous_usage_statistics:
+    analytics_data:
       data_context_id: <randomly-generated-uuid>
       enabled: false

-You can also disable usage statistics system-wide by setting the ``GE_USAGE_STATS`` environment variable to ``FALSE`` or adding the following code block to a file called ``great_expectations.conf`` located in ``/etc/`` or ``~/.great_expectations``:
+You can also disable analytics data collection system-wide by setting the ``gx_analytics_enabled`` environment variable to ``FALSE`` or adding the following code block to a file called ``great_expectations.conf`` located in ``/etc/`` or ``~/.great_expectations``:

 .. code-block::

-    [anonymous_usage_statistics]
+    [analytics_data]
     enabled=FALSE

 As always, please reach out `on Slack <https://greatexpectations.io/slack>`__ if you have any questions or comments.